ayosr/Sonora/README.md

 Set the image reference in `k8s/deployment.yaml` before applying.

 ## Known limits
++ Playlists do not work yet; folder icon not appearing.
 + Metadata comes from the filename, not from ID3 tags.
 Reading real tags needs a parser such as `music-metadata-browser`.
 + Browser storage quota caps the library size.
 Large collections need the